AleksandarHaralanov/Hats/README.md

 - **Download the latest release of Hats [here](https://github.com/AleksandarHaralanov/Hats/releases/latest).**

 ## Requirements
-- Server must be running a [Poseidon](https://github.com/RhysB/Project-Poseidon) API build from `June 28th, 2024` or later.
+- Your server must be running one of the following APIs: CB1060, CB1092, [Poseidon](https://github.com/RhysB/Project-Poseidon) or [Uberbukkit](https://github.com/Moresteck/Project-Poseidon-Uberbukkit).
-  - [Poseidon](https://github.com/RhysB/Project-Poseidon) downloads can be found [here](https://jenkins.glass-launcher.net/job/Project-Poseidon/).

 ## Usage
 By default, only OPs have permission.